 Best of Giulia

-Giulia's particular skill is Venetian-style engravings, but she would like to specialize in figures with anatomical details such as ladies, knights, animals.
+Giulia's particular skill is Venetian-style engravings, but she would like to specialise in figures with anatomical details such as ladies, knights and animals.

-She feels she has perfected her technique, but in this discipline you never really stop learning; new designs and different tools are always challenging you.
+She feels she has perfected her technique, but in this discipline you never really stop learning; new designs and different tools are always challenging.

 With an eye to the future, she would like to try using paints, experimenting and combining the two disciplines to create something innovative.

-In today's society, however, which is constantly in motion and where change is just around the corner, it is very difficult to find the patience, precision and self-control for this work.
+In today's society, however, which is constantly in motion and where change is just around the corner, it is very difficult to find the patience, precision and self-control for this job.

-In the end all the effort is rewarded when, admiring the final work, something inside each of us awakens; emotion.
+In the end all the effort is rewarded when, admiring the final piece, something inside each one of us is awaken; emotion.